 Forensic Studies UTAS Members

-- Forensic Studies UTAS Coordinator: Professor Roberta Julian
+- Forensic Studies UTAS Coordinator: Dr Loene Howes

-- Members: Assoc Prof Jeremy Prichard, Prof Rob White, Assoc Prof Terese Henning, Dr Sally Kelty, Assoc Prof Nenagh Kemp and Dr Caroline Spiranovic
+- Members: Assoc Prof Jeremy Prichard, Prof Rob White, Assoc Prof Terese Henning, Dr Sally Kelty (Uni of Canberra), Assoc Prof Nenagh Kemp, Dr Caroline Spiranovic, and Dr Kate Cashman.

 Forensic Studies UTAS - Study Units